mbalos16/mbalos16/README.md

 - [Space Mission Analysis](<https://github.com/mbalos16/python_100_days_of_code/blob/master/day_99/Space_Missions_Analysis_(start).ipynb>) is a data exploration and data visualisation project where I applied most of the data visualisation libraries.
 - [Mohs Hardness Exploratory Data Analysis](https://www.kaggle.com/code/mbalos/the-power-of-decision-stumps): Decision Stump (one layer decision tree) for a Kaggle competition, this placed me in position 598/1632 at the end of the competition.
 A [decision stump presentation](https://docs.google.com/presentation/d/1BtiAuhvKhAHsHSI_taXHQAGqqi_DwVnxTlF2grQtQQE/edit?usp=sharing) has been created to introduce Datamecum students to decision stumps.
+- [Datamecum Dataton](https://docs.google.com/presentation/d/1EDDbKSY5zzrLBYdYQrRcz3SuSAGo0B7NHvDc3C-132A/edit?usp=sharing) - Capstone project competition between the third promotion students of the Intensive Program in Data Science by DATAMECUM consisting of building a supervised model to predict a binary class.
+The exploratory data analisys consisted of:
+  - checking for missing values.
+  - handling duplicated values and ambiguous data.
+  - exploring the relation between missing values and the target variable.
+  - Self Organizing Maps and correlation matrix for correlation checks.

 ### `Machine Learning`